studio404pl/test/README.md

 Powerful grid system built in PostCSS.
 By default, template has flexbox support disabled by default to support IE9.

 ##### Why not bootstrap?
 Bootstrap is fine, but not enough.
 Large css file with lot of mess, fixed breakpoints, fixed layout to 12 columns.
-In Grid you can define fixed gutters.
-Everything is described in [docs](http://lostgrid.org/docs.html).
+In Grid you can define fixed gutters, different grid layouts, define cycles, control shifts etc. Everything is described in [docs](http://lostgrid.org/docs.html).
 Recently author of that plugin started to work on [video tutorials](https://www.youtube.com/watch?v=6FN7QU1ZxqA&list=PLHYmM0rBloyTelftsYtk93VgunoYmNkc5)

 #### Gulp packages / PostCSS plugins
 - [autoprefixer](https://github.com/postcss/autoprefixer) - handles css prefixes automatically